Pogchamp-21/Pogchamp-21/README.md

 - 👋 Hi, I’m @Pogchamp-21!
 - 👀 I’m interested in: Expanding my programming knowledge, and working on my online presence.
 I am interested in blockchain and crypto!
 - 🌱 I’m currently learning Javascript, React, and C++.
-A few side projects are Blender an Lua.
+A few side projects are Blender and Lua.
 - 💞️ I’m looking to collaborate on nothing yet, as I wouldn't say I'm really experienced enough, but this might change in the near future!
 - 📫 How to reach me: You could message me on Twitter!